johnlatona/liri-node-app/README.md

 ## How to Use

 Clone the repo locally and type `npm install` to install all node dependencies locally.
-Then simply type `node liri.js` into your CLI and have fun!
+Then simply type `node liri.js` into your terminal and have fun!

 ## Demo